 Indian legends claim Diwali was celebrated to mark the return of Lord Ram after 14 years of exile imposed on him by his father.
 It is said that the citizens of Ram Rajya were in great distress imposed by the evil Ravan.
-So the citizens lit lamps to welcome Ram their saviour against Ravana the evil.Ram frees his citizens from the evil Ravan.
+So the citizens lit lamps to welcome Ram their savior against Ravana the evil.Ram frees his citizens from the evil Ravan.
 So Diwali is celebrated as reliving the victory of good over evil.

 Families buy new clothes and decor which are adorned during the Diwali.
-The real celebration starts on the 3rd day, where the homes, business and office spaces are illuminated with oil lamps known as diyas.
-Colourful rangolis are made in front of the house with people adorned in new attires partake in Lakshmi puja( puja for wealth & prosperity).
+The real celebration starts on the 3rd day, where the homes, business, and office spaces are illuminated with oil lamps known as diyas.
+Colorful rangolis are made in front of the house with people adorned in new attires partake in Lakshmi puja( puja for wealth & prosperity).
 Children and elders alike have fun lighting fireworks, enjoy elaborate sumptuous feasts, sweets & gifts.
 People dance to traditional dances and have a wonderful time.

 In the north, the last day of the festival is the darkest night of the traditional month.
 The darkness is chased away with the bright diyas lit all over the house.
 Diwali is celebrated with different rituals like strengthening the relationship between husband and wife with Diwali Padwa & Govardhan Puja.
 Some also celebrate the brother-sister relationship with Bhai Puja.

 Celebrate Diwali with Funday Holidays.
-Book your tour packages to enjoy the positivity of a refreshing vacation.
+Book your Kerala tour packages to enjoy the positivity of a refreshing vacation.
 Shed all the stress and negativity behind.
 Return fully energized and lively after a fun-filled vacation.

 I very much love about your diwali festival article I want to tell your readers Happy Gudi padwa